jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 (1) The chief executive, in consultation with the Privacy Commissioner appointed under the Privacy Act 1993, must, within 3 months after the commencement of this section, issue a code of conduct that applies in respect of requirements to supply information or documents under section 11(1), and the chief executive, and every officer of the Department acting under the delegation of the chief executive must comply with that code of conduct in relation to making any such requirement.
 (2) The code of conduct—
-  (a) Must include the matters specified in section 11C; and (b) May include restrictions on obtaining— pursuant to a requirement under section 11(1); and
+  (a) Must include the matters specified in section 11C; and (b) May include restrictions on obtaining—pursuant to a requirement under section 11(1); and
     (i) Specified classes of information or documents; and (ii) Information or documents from specified classes of persons or from persons in specified relationships— (c) Must specify procedures applying to the obtaining of information or documents under section 11.
 (3) The chief executive may from time to time, in consultation with the Privacy Commissioner, amend the code of conduct, or revoke the code of conduct and issue a new code of conduct.
 (4) Nothing in the code of conduct may derogate from any code of practice issued by the Privacy Commissioner under Part 6 of the Privacy Act 1993 that applies to the information required under section 11, and the chief executive, in consultation with the Privacy Commissioner, must amend the code of conduct to conform with any such code of practice.
 This subsection is affected by subsection (5).
-(5) Without limiting the general power to make regulations conferred by section 132, the Governor-General may, on the advice of the Minister given after consultation with the Privacy Commissioner, by Order in Council, make regulations under that section authorising the chief executive to obtain— pursuant to a requirement under section 11(1), despite the fact that the making of that requirement would otherwise be in breach of any code of practice issued by the Privacy Commissioner under Part 6 of the Privacy Act 1993.
+(5) Without limiting the general power to make regulations conferred by section 132, the Governor-General may, on the advice of the Minister given after consultation with the Privacy Commissioner, by Order in Council, make regulations under that section authorising the chief executive to obtain—pursuant to a requirement under section 11(1), despite the fact that the making of that requirement would otherwise be in breach of any code of practice issued by the Privacy Commissioner under Part 6 of the Privacy Act 1993.
-  (a) Any specified class of information or document; or (b) Information or documents from any specified class of persons; or (c) Information or documents in any specified manner— (6) Any person who is— may make a complaint to the Privacy Commissioner that the requirement breaches the code of conduct issued pursuant to this section.
+  (a) Any specified class of information or document; or (b) Information or documents from any specified class of persons; or (c) Information or documents in any specified manner— (6) Any person who is—may make a complaint to the Privacy Commissioner that the requirement breaches the code of conduct issued pursuant to this section.
   (a) Required to produce any information or document pursuant to a requirement under section 11(1); or (b) The subject of any such information or document— (7) Part 8 of the Privacy Act 1993 applies to any such complaint as if the code of conduct were a code of practice issued under Part 6 of the Privacy Act 1993.